defold/doc/docs/en/manuals/editor-scripts.md

 ### Use commands to change the in-memory editor state

 Inside the `run` handler, you can query and change the in-memory editor state.
 Querying is done using `editor.get()` function, where you can ask the editor about the current state of files and selection (if using `query = {selection = ...}`).
-You can get the `"text"` property of script files, and also some properties shown in the Properties view — hover over property name to see a tooltip with information about how this property is named in editor scripts.
+You can get the `"text"` property of resources editable as text, and also some properties shown in the Properties view — hover over property name to see a tooltip with information about how this property is named in editor scripts.
 Changing the editor state is done using `editor.transact()`, where you bundle 1 or more modifications in a single undoable step.
 For example, if you want to be able to reset transform of a game object, you could write a command like that:
 ```lua
 {
   label = "Reset transform",